Europe aviation safety agency sets out drone proposals

 In the United States, the FAA bans most commercial drone flights, though companies can currently apply for exemptions while new rules are finalised.

-Under the rules suggested by Cologne-based EASA, the lowest risk category would cover low-energy aircraft, including model planes, and would not require any license.
-Such drones must be flown within the line of sight, away from areas such as airports and nature reserves and up to an altitude of 150 meters.
+Under the rules suggested by Cologne-based EASA, the lowest risk category would cover low-energy aircraft, including model planes, and would not require any licence.
+Such drones must be flown within the line of sight, away from areas such as airports and nature reserves and up to an altitude of 150 metres.

 Flights above crowds would not be allowed in order to minimise the risk to people, EASA said.

-As soon as operations pose more risks to people or the drone needs to share airspace with other vehicles, a risk assessment must be carried out and then an authorization awarded.
+As soon as operations pose more risks to people or the drone needs to share airspace with other vehicles, a risk assessment must be carried out and then an authorisation awarded.

 The highest category would be akin to current regulation for commercial manned aircraft, with multiple certifications required for operation, it said.